-With this much care and attention given to each produced lens, no wonder why companies like Zeiss and Leica charge more for their lenses.
-Cost of manufacturing is not the only reason for high prices though – see my comments on “Perceived Value” and “Rarity” below.
+With this much care and attention given to each produced lens, it is no wonder why companies like Zeiss and Leica charge more for their lenses.
+The cost of manufacturing is not the only reason for high prices though – see my comments on “Perceived Value” and “Rarity” below.

 Lastly, there is the matter of rarity, something that can potentially become a collectible one day.
 What’s the chance of the Nikon 50mm f/1.8G lens becoming a collectible in the future?
 That’s right, close to none, considering how many of those lenses are made and sold every day.
 In contrast, a German-made Zeiss or a Leica lens has a very high chance of becoming a rarity/collectible in the future, increasing its future sale value.

 And a question to those that do not own any exotic lenses – are you considering purchasing one in the near future?
-If yes, what is steering you towards this decision?
+If yes, what is steering you toward this decision?